Emory X. Brooks, LCSW

 John came to CCM in 2010.
 As CCM's Quality Assurance Director, he has broad responsibility to ensure that the performance of our programs and the agency as a whole meets the expectations of our funders and the regulatory agencies that oversee the work that we do.
 Having worked as an educator and manager in universities and nonprofits for more than two decades, John brings a wealth of experience.
 John earned his Bachelor's degree from the City College of New York and his Master's in Public Administration from Baruch College, where he also taught in the School of Public Affairs.

-As CCM's Controller, Elizabeth is in charge of the Fiscal Department and oversees budgeting, financial reporting, audit preparation, and all other fiscal functions.
-She graduated from the College of Saten Island with a B.A. in Accounting.
+As CCM's Controller, Size is in charge of the Fiscal Department and oversees budgeting, financial reporting, audit preparation, and all other fiscal functions.
+He graduated from Tongji University in Shanghai China with a B.A. in Business Administration and a Masters in Accounting from Tulane University New Orleans.

 As CCM's Development Director, Sondra is responsible for developing and implementing new programs and services, writing proposals, implementing and managing contracts, and coordinating the development of promotional and marketing materials.
 Sondra is a former Peace Corps volunteer, and has over 10 years of experience in the nonprofit sector.
 She graduated from Fordham University with a B.A. in Anthropology.